AltusConsulting/sparkbot-appd-botkit/README.md

 The bot will then answer with all the **Overall Application Performance** metrics for the last 60 minutes.
 In the future, other metrics will be available as well and the time period will be configurable.

 **Note**: _This branch corresponds to a demo bot with fake data.
 The metric data is being randomly generated and may not make sense._

+# Demo Script
+Following are the suggested steps to perform a demo of this bot.
+Keep in mind that all data sent by the bot is fake and was created for demo purposes.

+1. Add the bot to your Webex Teams client as a 1:1 chat or to a space.
+Remember to always mention the bot (@BotName) if you're in a space.

+1. Type the `help` command.
+The bot will respond with all the supported commands.

+1. Type the `show subscriptions` command.
+If this is the first time you interact with the bot you should get _"You don't have any active subscriptions"_ as an answer.
+If you have previously subscribed to an event type you should get a list of your subscriptions.

+1. Type the `subscribe` command in order to subscribe to an event type.
+Then select whichever type you want (info, warn, error).

+1. In your browser, navigate to your `PUBLIC_URL`.
+There you should se a green button that says "Simulate Events".
+Press the button once to simulate three events, one of each type.
+The bot should notify you of only the events your are subscribed to.

+1. (Optional) Subscribe to a differenet event type and repeat the previous step so you can show that now the bot notifies you of the new event type.

+1. (Optional) Type the `unsubscribe` command to unsubscribe from any of the event types.
+Then press the "Simulate Events" button to show that the bot no longer sends a notification for that event type.

+1. Type the `show applications` command to see what applications are currently being monitored by the AppDynamic instance.

+1. Type the `show events` command to retrieve the most recent events that the AppDynamics controller detected.
+The bot will ask the name of the application you want to see events of (the output will be the same regardless of which app you choose).

+1. Type the `show metrics for <app-name>` command.
+If `<app-name>` doesn't correspond with an existing application the bot will list all the applications and ask you to chooose one.
+Otherwise it will show right away the metrics for the last 60 minutes of that specific application.